 The Torrance Refinery was purchased in July 2016 by PBF Energy.
-The refinery covers 700 acres in Torrance, CA and has more than 570 employees, and another 300-500 contractors work there on a daily basis.
+The Refinery covers 700 acres in Torrance, CA and has more than 600 employees, with an additional 300-500 contractors working onsite daily.

 In addition to blending three grades of gasoline, Torrance produces diesel fuel, jet fuel, liquefied petroleum gases (LPGs), coke and sulfur.
 The refinery ships products to customers via a series of proprietary pipelines and terminals throughout the region via truck, rail, barges, and ships.